amiranjom/Reactjs_Training/README.md

-# Automated-Service
+# Simple Blog Project using Full Stack JavaScript.
-Personal Project working on automating my daily routines
+Personal Project on learning React.
+The project involves React, Node.js, Mongodb and depolyed on AWS.